Cadence for CEOs: Book Meetings With C-suite Prospects

 - A comparison between your company and your biggest competitors.

-This is the last touchpoint before break-up, so don’t waste it!
+This is the last touchpoint before the break-up, so don’t waste it!

 Hi (first name),